Why people in Eswatini are protesting

 This month marks 53 years of independence for Eswatini, but instead of celebrating people are planning "freedom" protests, demanding political and social change.

-Their demands for a democracy and the dissolution of the monarchy's power is nothing new and continues to receive a hard-line response from the government.
+Their demands for a democracy and the dissolution of the monarchy's power is nothing new and continues to receive hard-line responses from the government.

-The BBC has spoken to several young Swatis about life under an absolute monarchy and their hopes for change.
+The BBC has spoken to a few young Swatis about life under an absolute monarchy and their hopes for change.
 They told us the monarchy's pushback has simply fuelled their cause.

 Video journalist: Simi Jolaoso